-Intro Introduction
+Introduction i

 Section 1 Starting the landlord-tenant relationship

 1.1 What are the responsibilities of landlords?
 1

 1.2 What are the responsibilities of tenants?
 1

 1.3 What repairs are tenants and landlords responsible for during the lease period?
 2

 1.4 What is a lease agreement?
-2

 1.5 Does a landlord need a written lease?
 3

 1.6 Can a tenant demand a lease agreement?
 3

 1.7 What must be contained in a lease?
 4

 1.8 What else should be in a lease?
 4

 1.9 Is there anything that a lease cannot change?
 5

-1.10 Is there anything that tenants have to be careful about in a lease agreement?
-6
+1.10 Is there anything that landlords have to be careful about in a lease agreement?

 1.11 Where can I get a copy of a lease agreement?
-6

 How long does a lease last?

 What if I buy a property that has an existing tenant?

-1.14 What is a deposit?
-8
+What is a deposit?

-1.15 Must a tenant pay a deposit?
-8
+Must a tenant pay a deposit?

 1.16 How much is reasonable for a deposit?
 8

-1.17 What if there are things that need to be fixed
+What if there are things that need to be fixed before the

-hefere the tenant mayer in) 0
+tenant moves in?
+8